 HVAC System Identification or Name: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 HVAC System Location or Area Served: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Indoor Unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Building Type: This field is filled out automatically.
 It is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.